 - 4.4.1.
 The activation and deactivation criteria and mechanisms of the counter shall comply with the specifications of Appendix 2. - 4.4.2.
-It is not required to have a counter as specified in paragraph 4.4., when the manufacturer can demonstrate to the approval authority (e.g. by means of a strategy description, experimental elements, etc...) that the dual-fuel engine automatically switches to diesel mode in the case when the malfunction is detected.
+It is not required to have a counter as specified in paragraph 4.4., when the manufacturer can demonstrate to the approval authority (e.g. by means of a strategy description, experimental elements, etc...) that the dual-fuel engine automatically switches to diesel mode in case malfunction is detected.